 The Dawn has excellent facilities and staff, most of whom have been educated and trained in the West, and your stay here will cost less than half of the typical 40,000 USD/30,000 GBP monthly rates at a US or UK facility with a similar level of care.
 World travelers and expats have known for years that a dollar or pound goes further in Thailand.
 Now you can get that same value in addiction or mental health treatment when you travel for rehab.

 Is there somewhere you want to go?

 Getting treatment for addiction or mental illness is a serious matter, but that doesn’t mean recovery is all about grim determination.
 Taking time to have fun and relax is a crucial part of any recovery plan.
-Going abroad can provide opportunities you might not have at home.
-Traveling for treatment can be an opportunity to have new experiences in a different culture.
+When you’re wondering, “should I travel for rehab?” consider that going abroad can provide opportunities you might not have at home.
+One of the many benefits of traveling for rehab is the opportunity to have new experiences in a different culture.
 Not only can these be fun, exciting, and relaxing, but they can totally change your perspective.
 What’s more, people often feel nervous about entering treatment, especially inpatient treatment.
 Entering treatment in a place you’ve always wanted to visit replaces anxiety with excitement.
 It’s also a kind of reward for making a commitment to get healthy.

 The Dawn Wellness Centre and Rehab Thailand is a uniquely designed rehabilitation and wellness facility created to foster an environment of personal growth and healing for people who want to change their lives and overcome addiction or mental health issues.